Wolf3s/xbmc4xbox-python/python/Doc/library/resource.rst

 this module for those platforms.

-.. data:: RLIM_INFINITY

-   Constant used to represent the limit for an unlimited resource.

 .. function:: getrlimit(resource)

    Returns a tuple ``(soft, hard)`` with the current soft and hard limits of